Theo Todman's Web Page - Notes Pages

 - Oboe:-

-- Practice the oboe for two 15-minute sessions each and every day61 – focussing on the items below and …
+- Practice the oboe for one 30-minute session each and every day99 – focussing on the items below and …

-- Occasionally combine into a half-hour-long session to help build up stamina further.
+- Occasionally add an extra half-hour session to help build up stamina further.

 - Continue to try to get a grip on the oboe's high notes, especially above high D. Use:-